 We are a leading clinical-stage gene therapy company with a mission to free people from a lifetime of genetic disease.
-Our company is focused on developing potentially curative ex vivo lentiviral-based gene therapies to treat patients with rare diseases following a single dose treatment regimen.
+Our Company is focused on developing potentially curative ex vivo lentiviral-based gene therapies to treat patients with rare diseases following a single dose treatment regimen.
 Our investigational gene therapies employ hematopoietic stem cells that are harvested from the patient and then modified with a lentiviral vector to insert the equivalent of a functional copy of the gene that is defective in the target disease.
 We believe that our approach, which is designed to transform stem cells from patients into therapeutic products, has the potential to provide curative benefit for a range of diseases.
 Our initial focus is on a group of rare genetic diseases referred to as lysosomal diseases, some of which today are primarily managed with enzyme replacement therapies, or ERTs.
 These lysosomal diseases have well-understood biologies, identified patient populations, established standards of care yet with significant unmet needs, and represent large market opportunities with approximately \$4.0 billion in worldwide net sales in 2019.

 Our initial pipeline is comprised of four lentiviral-based gene therapy programs, including AVR-RD-01 for the treatment of Fabry disease, AVR-RD-04 for the treatment of cystinosis, AVR-RD-02 for the treatment of Gaucher disease and AVR-RD-03 for the treatment of Pompe disease.
-AVR-RD-01 is currently being evaluated in an investigator-sponsored Phase 1 clinical trial and a company-sponsored Phase 2 clinical trial, which we refer to as FAB-201.
+AVR-RD-01 is currently being studied in an investigator-sponsored Phase 1 clinical trial and a Company-sponsored Phase 2 clinical trial, which we refer to as FAB-201.
 Five patients have been dosed in the investigator-sponsored Phase 1 clinical trial of AVR-RD-01, and enrollment is complete.
-Four patients have been dosed in our company-sponsored Phase 2 clinical trial of AVR-RD-04 is currently being studied by our collaborators at the University of California, San Diego, or UCSD, in a Phase 1/2 investigator-sponsored clinical trial, and one patient has been dosed.
-The first patient in our company-sponsored Phase 1/2 clinical trial for AVR-RD-02 has been enrolled and has completed apheresis.
-Our AVR-RD-03 program for Pompe disease is currently in preclinical development with the first IND-enabling preclinical study initiated in 2019.
+Four patients have been dosed in the Company-sponsored Phase 2 FAB-201 trial.
+AVR-RD-04 is currently being studied by our collaborators at the University of California, San Diego, or UCSD, in a Phase 1/2 investigator-sponsored clinical trial, and two patients have been dosed.
+AVR-RD-02 is currently being studied in a Company-sponsored Phase 1/2 clinical trial, which we refer to as GuardOne, and one patient has been dosed.
+AVR-RD-03 is currently in preclinical development, with IND-enabling preclinical studies, including a proof-of-concept study, expected to conclude in 2020.